maurges/every-rust-gui-library/notes.md

 So this is not what I'm looking for, but an interesting project.
 Too minimal for my preferences, but

+For the records let's say that the main reason I skipped it was because desktop is not even a first class target.
+You need an emulator-like environment to run this, or so I gathered from the docs.
+The docs are not ideal, and the rust docs are just missing, so.

 ## Makepad